Welcome to part eleven in this series of Practical Tools for Improving Your Mental and Emotional Well-Being.

 One idea is that it takes motivation to inspire action.
 My experience is that sometimes the opposite is the case.
 Taking action results in increased motivation.
 However, they work in unison.
 Results are achieved when action and motivation work together.

 And before you take action, you need a vision.
 A vision is the most compelling way to create motivation.
 A vision is what is it you are trying to accomplish, and why.

-The ‘why’ is what inspires the motivation.
+The ‘why’ is what inspires your motivation.
 Refer back to the Choice Comparison Matrix in Part 6 of this series.
 The ‘pain of staying the same’ is a negative motivation to change found in the Disadvantages quadrant of the current behavior.
 The inspiring aspects of change (long-term benefits) are the motivational aspects found in the Advantages of the new behavior.

 Those advantages of change ‘paint the picture’ of your vision.

 However, vision without action is dreaming.
 Action without vision is like running around in circles.
 Most people have a vision (think, New Year’s Resolutions).
 Where they trip up is on not carrying through with consistent action.